 What are the possible side effects?
 All medicines can cause side effects.
 Sometimes, side effects keep people from taking their medicine as directed.
 Ask your doctor or health care team about what physical or emotional changes may occur during treatment.
 Asking about side effects before they happen will help you prepare for them.
 You and your doctor may be able to find ways for you to avoid or reduce any side effects.
 Also, ask if there are any side effects that you should call your doctor or pharmacist about.

 What should I do if I miss a dose?
 Many people forget to take a dose of their medicine at some point.
 Ask your doctor what you should do if you miss a dose.
 Make a note of what to do in a diary or journal.
 Try to know ahead of time what to do, rather than trying to reach someone after missing your dose.
 It is always better to ask your doctor or health care team than to guess at what to do next.

 How much will my pills cost?
 While you are at the doctor’s office, ask about the medicine’s cost.
-Your health care team may be able to give you more information about your insurance and what medicines it covers.
+Your health care team, including your pharmacist, may be able to give you more information about your insurance and what medicines it covers.
 If you cannot afford your medicine, ask about financial help for people with cancer.
 Many drug companies have programs that provide their medicines for free or at low-cost to patients who qualify.
-CancerCare and other organizations also offer patient programs to help with co-payment costs of some medicines (see our Resources section).
+CancerCare and other organizations also offer patient programs to help with co-payment costs of some medicines.

-Do not hesitate to ask any questions while you are still at the doctor’s office.
+Do not hesitate to ask any questions while you are still at the doctor’s office or at the pharmacy.
 This will give you some peace of mind and help ensure that you benefit from your treatment plan.
 Other questions to ask may include: